alanng10/Alga/Docue/a.md

 The name is Pracan.

+ALGA country all included human has define name.

+The name is PRACAN.

 ALGA country name can mod to PRACA.

 The mod is done with maintain enough military defense and page unit.